jayljohnson/nordhus.site/blog/2023-08-02-basebones-website-with-custom-domain.md

 Markdown is superior to html for browser-based editing.
 It takes way fewer keystrokes to do the same thing.

 I am happy with the results.
-From here, the next steps I'll probably do are:
+From here, the next steps I'll probably take are:
 - Check out the GitHub repo to my laptop for easier editing
 - Look into [using jekyll for nicer formatting](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll)